How Long Does a Divorce Take in Australia?

 Sole or Joint Application

-You can apply for divorce by yourself (sole application) or jointly with your spouse (joint application).
+You can apply for divorce either on your own (sole application) or together with your spouse (joint application).

 Finalisation of Divorce